Splits and Mergers of Kerala Congress: Late 2000 splits and mergers - Kerala Congress (Secular) and IFDP

 Kerala Congress (Mani) member and then sitting Member of Parliament from Muvattupuzha P. C. Thomas, son of P. T. Chacko who having growing differences with K. M. Mani because he was trying to make his son, Jose K. Mani his successor while a lot of other senior members in the party disagreed so.

-This caused a split of a group of leaders from Kerala Congress (M) to form Indian Federal Democratic Party aka (I.F.D.P).
+This caused a split of a group of leaders from Kerala Congress (M) to form Indian Federal Democratic Party IFDP.
 IFDP tried to form a national level alliance but failed.

 Meanwhile, the parent Kerala Congress under P. J. Joseph also split when P. C. George formed the Kerala Congress (Secular) splitting away from parent Kerala Congress under P. J. Joseph.

 Later Indian Federal Democratic Party (IFDP), under P. C. Thomas which split from the Kerala Congress (Mani) group, merged with the parent Kerala Congress.
 A section of the Indian Federal Democratic Party under M. P. George retains its own cadre (As usual in every Kerala Congress merger).

 In October 2009, Kerala Congress (Secular) under P. C. George, which split from the Parent party, merged with the Mani group.
 A section of the Kerala Congress (Secular) denied the merger and began to be known as Kerala Congress (Socialist).
 Kerala Congress (Socialist) soon got dissolved when it merged with the Janata Dal (Secular).